jrfonseca/drmingw/README.md

 But the hope is that it will eventually be used by third-party Windows development tools (like debuggers, profilers, etc.) to easily resolve symbol on binaries produced by the MinGW toolchain.

 MgwHelp relies on [libdwarf](http://reality.sgiweb.org/davea/dwarf.html) to read DWARF debugging information.
-It can optionally also use BFD to read stabs debugging information.

 **NOTE: It's still work in progress, and only exports a limited number of symbols.
 So it's not a complete solution yet**